kparc/kcc/README.md

 Note that when calling a function with three arguments `f[1;2;3]` we had to use square brackets and use an expression separator, because each argument passed to a function is an expression in its own right.
-However, second function only takes one argument, and we were allowed to omit brackets, although we could also say `f[2]`.
+However, second function only takes one argument, and we were allowed to omit brackets — although we could also say `f[2]`.

 This illustrates the core principle of k syntax — almost everything that you